 Errors & Uncertainty

-The main sources of error in this project were the result of necessary assumptions made during the land cover classification step.
-Because of the rain-fed nature of agriculture in Northeastern Thailand, the availability of cloud-free imagery during the growing seasons was minimal.
-The few wet season Landsat images containing only partial cloud cover were classified anyway with the clouds and cloud shadows masked out.
-Percentages of total rice area of production were compared to images between seasons, which introduced potential errors depending on the land features covered by the mask.
+The main sources of error in this project were the assumptions made during the land cover classification step.
+Because of the rain-fed nature of agriculture in Northeastern Thailand, the availability of cloud-free imagery during the growing seasons was minimal sothe few wet season Landsat images containing only partial cloud cover were classified with the clouds and cloud shadows masked out.
+Percentages of total rice area of production were compared to images between seasons, which introduced potential errors depending on the land features covered by the masking process.

 Dry season imagery contained neither clouds, nor rice.
 These images were classified with the assumption that dry rice paddies with exposed soil would be reused to plant rice again at the start of the following wet season.
 Careful validation was required to ensure that uniform replanting had occurred and that the paddies had not been converted to other land features between seasons.